FarronF/limerick-council-meetings/meetings/2021/05/24-Virtual Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 7th April 2021.md

 Mr. Hanrahan noted the comments expressed by Members and emphasised the importance

-of the National Broadband Plan to ensure connectivity to every household.--- 3
+of the National Broadband Plan to ensure connectivity to every household.
+---
+3

 **2.Economic Development Directorate**